JWCTempleton/dnd-character-creator/README.md

 ### 3. User Experience (UX) Enhancements

 Significant effort was put into polishing the user experience:
+- **Toast Notifications:** All `alert()` popups have been replaced with `react-hot-toast` notifications for a non-blocking and professional user feedback system.

+## Upcoming changes
 - **Client-Side Validation:** The login/registration forms use `react-hook-form` and `Zod` to provide instant, inline validation feedback, preventing bad data from being sent to the server.
-- **Toast Notifications:** All `alert()` popups have been replaced with `react-hot-toast` notifications for a non-blocking and professional user feedback system.
 - **Skeleton Loading States:** When data is being fetched, the UI displays skeleton placeholders that mimic the final layout, which improves perceived performance.

 ## Getting Started (Local Development)